 It's true: as of February 14, 2021, Costco has closed the photo departments in all local warehouses.
 Cue the tears.

-That means there is no longer a working printer counter in your local Costco- there is not a way to make orders, print, or pick up products in-store.
+That means there is no longer a photo counter in your local Costco - there is no way to make orders, print photos, or pick up products in-store.
 I'm seriously bummed about this!

 That being said, Costco WILL still let you print photos on their website and have them shipped to you.

 I'm just sad about the same-day pickup disappearing - it was so convenient to upload at home and then grab them with my rotisserie chicken, TP, and bulk snacks.

 Basically, it means we will all have to plan ahead and pay shipping costs.

 Costco hasn't explicitly stated why they made this decision.
 But it's pretty obvious that they run a strategic business and want to keep costs low.

 My guess is the ROI for that space just wasn't high enough to warrant keeping more than 800 local centers open.
 By centralizing that service, they can both use the space in store more strategically and also use the printers they have more effectively.

 Some of their other services are being discontinued as well, including: